ffplayout/ffplayout/docs/output.md

 When you are using the text overlay filter, it will apply to all outputs.

-The same works to for HLS output.
+The same applies to HLS output.

-If you want to use different resolution, you should apply them in order from biggest to smallest.
-Use the biggest resolution in config under `processing:` and the smaller ones in `output_params:`.
+If you want to use different resolutions, you should apply them in order from largest to smallest.
+Use the largest resolution in the config under `processing:` and the smaller ones in `output_params:`.

 ## Desktop

-In desktop mode you will get your picture on screen.
-For this you need a desktop system, theoretical all platforms should work here. ffplayout will need for that **ffplay**.
+In desktop mode, you will get your picture on the screen.
+For this, you need a desktop system; theoretically, all platforms should work here. ffplayout will require **ffplay** for that.

 ## HLS

-In this mode you can output directly to a hls playlist.
-The nice thing here is, that ffplayout need less resources then in streaming mode.
+In this mode, you can output directly to an HLS playlist.
+The nice thing here is that ffplayout requires fewer resources than in streaming mode.

-HLS output is currently the default, mostly because it works out of the box and don't need a streaming target.
-In default settings it saves the segments to **/usr/share/ffplayout/public/live/**.
+HLS output is currently the default, mostly because it works out of the box and doesn't need a streaming target.
+By default, it saves the segments to **/usr/share/ffplayout/public/live/**.

-**It is recommend to serve the HLS stream with nginx or another web server, and not with ffplayout (which is more meant for previewing).**
+**It is recommended to serve the HLS stream with nginx or another web server, and not with ffplayout (which is more meant for previewing).**

 **HLS multiple outputs example:**